MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 ~~~
 1. Select interface, example if we are using wifi then select wlan0

-2. Right click wlan0 and start capture
+2. Right-click wlan0 and start capture

-3. And your are able to capture every packet on your device.
+3. And you can capture every packet on your device.

 **Applying filters**

 1. select interface. ex-eth0.

-2. Enter http in filter box and start capture.
+2. Enter http in the filter box and start the capture.

 3. You're able to capture every single http packet

-We can also capture auth packets depending n the authentication mechanism implemented on the target web application, we will have to apply specificfilters in order to get only the meaningful packets
+We can also capture auth packets depending n the authentication mechanism implemented on the target web application, we will have to apply specific filters to get only the meaningful packets

 let's assume web app is using http citrix authentication